agilebeat/tile_pipeline/Readme.md

 ```

-4. Save the changes (If you are using vim as editior just pres ESC+wq)
+4. Save the changes (If you are using vim as editior just pres ESC+:+wq)
 5. Run git push